Rodin tool

+The Rodin tool is a software tool for formal modelling in Event-B. It was developed as part of several collaborative European Union projects, including initially the RODIN project (2004–2007).

+Overview

-The Rodin tool is a tool for formal modelling in Event-B. Event-B is a notation and method developed from the B-Method and is intended to be used with an incremental style of modelling.
+Event-B is a notation and method developed from the B-Method and is intended to be used with an incremental style of modelling.
 The idea of incremental modelling has been taken from programming: modern programming languages come with integrated development environment that make it easy to modify and improve programs.
-The Rodin tool provides such an environment for Event-B.

-The two main characteristics of the Rodin tool are its ease of use and its extensibility.
+The Rodin tool provides such an environment for Event-B. Two characteristics of the Rodin tool are its ease of use and its extensibility.

 The tool focuses on modelling.
-It is easy to modify models and try out variations of a model.
-The tool can also be extended easily.
+It allows the user to modify models and try out variations of a model.
+The tool is also extensible.
 This makes it possible to adapt the tool to specific needs, so the tool can be adapted to fit into existing development processes instead of demanding the opposite.
-The Event-B wiki is a useful user and developer resource.
+There is an associated Event-B wiki.